sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 ## When AI Fails to Help

-Any programmers are relying on AI to write a lot of code these days and I don't know about you, but I've been find that people often do not notice when AI generates code that has subtle logical flaws.
+Many programmers are relying on AI to write a lot of code these days, and I don't know about you, but I've been finding that people often don’t notice when AI generates code with subtle logical flaws.

 For example, I asked an AI to generate a simplify function that would reduce AccessRules to their simplest form.
 The AI produced this code: